 The information in this booklet supersedes earlier editions.
 If you have any questions about the information in this booklet, or if you want one of the RRB's publications on Medicare or unemployment and sickness insurance benefits, call the RRB toll-free at 1-877-772-5772.
-Agency field office representatives will be glad to answer your questions and explain your benefit rights.
-Cities with these offices are listed at the back of this booklet.
+Field office representatives can provide you with informational materials, explain your rights, and answer any questions you may have.
+Cities with these offices are listed on page 59 of this booklet.

 In addition, through automated menus available 24 hours a day, you can find the address for the field office serving your area and listen to special announcements about the agency's benefit programs.
-You can also request a replacement Medicare card, a letter showing your current monthly benefit rate, a replacement tax statement for the most recently completed tax year, or a statement of creditable railroad service and compensation.
+You can also request a replacement Medicare card, a letter showing your current monthly benefit rate, a duplicate tax statement for the most recently completed tax year, or a statement of creditable railroad service and compensation.
 Information on unemployment-sickness claims is also available.

-The services listed above, and others, are also available by visiting the RRB's website (www.rrb.gov) and clicking on Benefit Online Services.
-Other web-based services allow users to get annuity estimates, apply for or claim unemployment benefits, claim sickness benefits, view their Railroad Unemployment Insurance Act account statement, and review their service and compensation history.
-In addition, many of the RRB's publications are available for viewing and downloading, as is information about benefit requirements and other topics of interest.
+The services listed above, and others, are available through Benefit Online Services at RRB.gov.
+Employees with online accounts can log in to use web-based features for obtaining annuity estimates, applying for or claiming unemployment benefits, claiming sickness benefits, viewing their Railroad Unemployment Insurance Act account statement, and reviewing their service and compensation history.
+All RRB publications covering benefits and other topics of interest are also available at RRB.gov.